 So, what do you think?
-Have you ever owned Bitcoin or been involved in a Bitcoin transaction?
-As always, please share any comments you might have or if you’d like to know more about a particular topic.
+Should cell phone and other electronic device searches at the border require a warrant?
+Please share any comments you might have or if you’d like to know more about a particular topic.

 Disclaimer: The views represented herein are exclusively the views of the author, and do not necessarily represent the views held by CloudNine. eDiscovery Daily is made available by CloudNine solely for educational purposes to provide general information about general eDiscovery principles and not to provide specific legal advice applicable to any particular circumstance. eDiscovery Daily should not be used as a substitute for competent legal advice from a lawyer you have retained and who has agreed to represent you.